IntelliTect-Samples/EWU-CSCD371-2024-Fall/README.md

 Do one of the following two options (or both if you want extra, extra credit) :)

-- Refactor the redirect portion of the `Program` class into 'ProgramBase`
+- Refactor the redirect portion of the `Program` class into 'ProgramBase`❌
-- Move ProgramBase into a ConsoleUtilities assembly to be used in other console-based projects
+- Move ProgramBase into a ConsoleUtilities assembly to be used in other console-based projects❌
-- Use generics the mathematical operations methods and consider using generic constraints (requires .NET 7.0)
+- Use generics the mathematical operations methods and consider using generic constraints (requires .NET 7.0)✔

 ## Fundamentals

-- Place all shared project properties into a `Directory.Build.Props` file.
+- Place all shared project properties into a `Directory.Build.Props` file.✔
-- Place all shared project items into a `Directory.Build.targets` file.
+- Place all shared project items into a `Directory.Build.targets` file.❌
 - nullable reference types is enabled  ✔
 - Ensure that you turn on code analysis for all projects(EnableNETAnalyzers)  ✔
 - Set LangVersion and the TargetFramework to the latest released versions available (preview versions optional)   ✔